-If you’re looking for a house that is move-in ready, a HUD home may not be right for you.
+If you’re looking for a house that is move-in ready, it may not be right for you.
 It’s also not a good idea if you’re risk-averse.
 Even if you perform a home inspection, it may not catch every single problem with a home.
-While this is true of any property, a foreclosure HUD home has likely been sitting empty for some time.

 Even after the former owner vacates the property, it takes time for the original lender to process the paperwork and transfer the property to HUD.
 Then HUD must perform an appraisal and go through the listing process.
 This lengthy process can lead to additional neglect and damage incurred to the property.